Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 Patient education about the condition, expected timeline, and appropriate activity modifications helps manage expectations and reduce anxiety about the diagnosis.

-Sleep positioning and pain management strategies are crucial during this phase when night pain often significantly impacts quality of life and recovery.
+Sleep positioning and pain management strategies are important during this phase when night pain often significantly impacts quality of life and recovery.

 Fibrotic Phase Intervention